SPECIALTY · BULIMIA NERVOSA

 A free 15-minute call, no pressure

-You can ask questions, share what is going on, and get a sense of whether we are a good fit.
+You can ask questions, share what is going on, and get a sense of whether I would be a good fit for you or your loved one.
 There is no obligation and nothing to prepare.

 Session length